 Valentine’s Day is coming and I was trying to think up a cute idea for a card for my daughter to give to my husband.
 She’s only one so she can’t exactly do arts and crafts just yet.
 So I came up with this fun idea to make a Valentine’s Day handprint card from her to him.
+This makes a great card for Father’s Day too!
 Check out the directions below.

 - Paint – pick up some regular finger paint or make your own edible finger paint.
 (Check my post for the best edible paints to use for crafts.)

 - tape or glue to attach your handprints to the card

 - Optional – Valentine’s Day stickers, markers, & sharpies for decorating.